Fall 2015 Enrollment

 Building relationships to last a lifetime takes time, so NNU actively helps freshmen get the ball rolling as they transition to their new home away from home.
 The entire freshman class gets to bond with one another on a trip to Trinity Pines Camp & Conference Center over Labor Day weekend for a Freshman Retreat.
 There, students are able to come together as a class, forming new friendships without the distraction of classes and homework.

 |Other housing options|

 Doctors?
 Yes.
 Lawyers?
 Of course.
-Professors, ministers and teachers?
+Professors, ministers, and teachers?
 Plenty.
-NNU graduates leave prepared to embark on any and every career path, and to pursue advanced degrees at some of the best graduate schools in the country.
-But more importantly, NNU graduates leave prepared to make the world a better place.
-They are creative, socially responsive men and women ready to represent Christ in a changing world.
-And that makes us proud.
+NNU graduates leave prepared to embark on any and every career path and to pursue advanced degrees at some of the best graduate schools in the country.
+Most importantly, NNU graduates leave prepared to make the world a better place.
+They are creative, socially responsive adults who are ready to represent Christ in a changing world.

-Students dive into research and internship opportunities throughout the country and around the world.
-NNU’s strong connections and industry relationships have opened doors for students to explore their discipline in a professional arena.
+Students dive into research and internship opportunities both throughout the country and around the world.
+NNU’s strong connections and industry relationships have opened doors for students to explore their disciplines in a professional arena.

 Admissions Fall 2015